hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 ---

-A `sku` block supports the following:
+`sku` block supports the following:

 * `name` - (Required) Specifies the plan's pricing tier.

 * `capacity` - (Optional) Specifies the number of units associated with this API Management service.

-A `additional_location` block supports the following:
+`additional_location` block supports the following:

 * `location` - (Required) The location name of the additional region among Azure Data center regions.